What Does Over, Short, and Damaged (OS&D) Mean (and How to Handle It)

 • Damaged

-Over, or overage, is when a customer gets more than what they ordered or what was listed on the shipping document.
-While obtaining more than what was purchased might seem appealing, an excess of freight can cause inventory issues and additional costs.
+Over, is when a customer gets more than what they ordered or what was listed on the shipping document.
+While obtaining more than what was purchased might seem appealing, an excess of freight can cause inventory issues and additional costs for buyers.

 Damage refers to freight that arrives broken, scratched, or dented.
-Cargo in this state is usually inspected and documented in the BOL.
-Afterward, customers will file an OS&D freight claim for compensation or request a replacement for the damaged goods.
+Cargo in this state is usually inspected and documented in the BoL or the Delivery Receipt.
+Afterward, customers file an OS&D freight claim for compensation or request a replacement for the damaged goods.

 What is an Over, Short, and Damaged Report?